DJ Questionnaire

 7. Do you also act as an emcee and make announcements?

-introduce the Newlyweds, Wedding Party and other important guests.
-All of
+Yes, I typically make important announcements when needed.
+I also introduce the Newlyweds, Wedding Party and other important guests.
+All of these details are covered by our Cake Riot App!

 8. How do you encourage a shy crowd to get up and dance?